agrowberry/IRP_MLW/README.md

 ---
  ## Fourier Series Module (Fourier_Generator.py)

-Provides all of the tools for constructing basic coil winding geometries.
-With many
+Provides a set of tools for constructing basic coil winding geometries.
+With further tools for parameterising the construction.

+Also provides means for constructing the fourier transformed representation.